maartene/DCJam2025/docs/TECHDEBT.md

 ## ⚠️ TODO
 - Structure tests in suites and subsuites
 - Rotating towards party is based on trial and error: rotate, see if facing party. otherwise repeat. this could be based on dot product
-- Duplication of logic between Enemy and World (Party)
-    - Is it possible to re-use attack strategy?
-    - Similarity between health of enemy and party members

 ## 🚧 DOING
 - Object calestanics for Ability